MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/concepts/data-soft-delete.md

 The process of selectively deleting data is achieved using the following steps:

 1. **Run predicate query**: The table is scanned to identify data extents that contain records to be deleted.
 The extents identified are those with one or more records returned by the predicate query.
-1. **Extents replacement**: In the table, the identified extents are replaced with new extents that point to the original data blobs.
-The new extents have a new hidden column of type `bool` per record that indicates whether it was deleted or not.
-Once completed, if no new data is ingested, queries will no longer return data for which the predicate returns true.
+1. **Extents replacement**: The identified extents are replaced with new extents that point to the original data blobs, and also have a new hidden column of type `bool` that indicates per record whether it was deleted or not.
+Once completed, if no new data is ingested, the predicate query will not return any records if run again.

 ## Limitations and considerations